Suite — Field service for trade contractors

 Available now

 Company rules with per-technician overrides.
 Four payout types — percentage of gross, dollars per billable hour, dollars per total hour, dollars per approved entry.
-Auto-calculates on payroll runs and rolls into the deficiency-to-proposal-to-invoice path so the tech who sold the work gets credited automatically.
-Pro tier and above.
+Commission context stays tied to the deficiency-to-proposal-to-invoice path so managers can review the credit before payroll-provider export.

 • Payroll Runs & Pay Stubs